ryo-ohki-code/sideshift-payment-integration-node/README.md

 });
 ```

-If you don't want use wallet you can load the module without wallets setting.
-Without wallets setting, all wallet related function will be unavailable:
+If you don't want to use a wallet, you can load the module without wallet settings.
+Without wallet settings, all wallet-related functions will be unavailable:

 ```
 const ShiftProcessor = require('./ShiftProcessor.js')
 const shiftProcessor = new ShiftProcessor({